Building in the world of flesh needs regulatory transparency

 I think the common wisdom within many of the more online, rationalist circles, is that the FDA is simply too risk-averse, has bad intentions and stuff along these lines.

 But the FDA cannot solve the problem of transparency alone.
 The agency is severely legally constrained and risk-averse for good reason.
-Unfortunately, the FDA cannot simply release CTDs, no matter how valuable they might be to the public.
+Unfortunately, the FDA cannot simply release CTDs, even from failed companies or old drugs, no matter how valuable they might be to the public.
 The agency is legally constrained by overlapping statutes, among which the Federal Food, Drug, and Cosmetic Act, the Trade Secrets Act, and FOIA Exemption 4, all of which prohibit the disclosure of what could be considered trade secrets.

 Courts have repeatedly reinforced this stance, with relevant cases summarized below: